i05nagai/memorandum/language/english_speaking.md

     * live
         * After they got married, they settled in rookyln
         * America was first settled by people who came across from Asia over 25,000 years ago
+    * make confortable
+    * agree
     * move lower
     * pay
+        * to pay money owed
+        * He sold his photographs to settle some old debts.
+    * live
+        * to live in a place
     * quiet
     * be in a certain state
 * installation